Dynamic Host Configuration Protocol: Client vendor identification

+The value to which this option is set gives the DHCP server a hint about any required extra information that this client needs in a DHCP response.
+Some types of set-top boxes set the VCI to inform the DHCP server about the hardware type and functionality of the device.
+An Aruba campus wireless access point, for example, supplies value 'ArubaAP' as option 60 in its DHCPDISCOVER message.
+The DHCP server can then augment its DHCPOFFER with an IP address of an Aruba wireless controller in option 43, so the access point knows where to register itself.

+Setting a VCI by the client allows a DHCP server to differentiate between client machines and process the requests from them appropriately.

 Other extensions

 Relay agent information sub-options

 The relay agent information option (option 82) specifies container for attaching sub-options to DHCP requests transmitted between a DHCP relay and a DHCP server.

 Relaying

 In small networks, where only one IP subnet is being managed, DHCP clients communicate directly with DHCP servers.
 However, DHCP servers can also provide IP addresses for multiple subnets.
 In this case, a DHCP client that has not yet acquired an IP address cannot communicate directly with a DHCP server not on the same subnet, as the client's broadcast can only be received on its own subnet.

 In order to allow DHCP clients on subnets not directly served by DHCP servers to communicate with DHCP servers, DHCP relay agents can be installed on these subnets.
 A DHCP relay agent runs on a network device, capable of routing between the client's subnet and the subnet of the DHCP server.
 The DHCP client broadcasts on the local link; the relay agent receives the broadcast and transmits it to one or more DHCP servers using unicast.
 The IP addresses of the DHCP servers are manually configured in the relay agent.

 The relay agent stores its own IP address, from the interface on which it has received the client's broadcast, in the GIADDR field of the DHCP packet.

 The DHCP server uses the GIADDR-value to determine the subnet, and subsequently the corresponding address pool, from which to allocate an IP address.

 When the DHCP server replies to the client, it sends the reply to the GIADDR-address, again using unicast.

 The relay agent then retransmits the response on the local network, using unicast (in most cases) to the newly reserved IP address, in an Ethernet frame directed to the client's MAC address.

 The client should accept the packet as its own, even when that IP address is not yet set on the interface.

 Directly after processing the packet, the client sets the IP address on its interface and is ready for regular IP communication, directly thereafter.

 If the client's implementation of the IP stack does not accept unicast packets when it has no IP address yet, the client may set the broadcast bit in the FLAGS field when sending a DHCPDISCOVER packet.